Undergraduate program overview

 Accounting is the study of how businesses track their income and assets over time, yet accounting has transformed in recent years to become more than simply recording financial data.
 Accountants hold a range of job titles and engage in a wide variety of activities including computing costs and efficiency gains from new technologies, creating strategies for mergers and acquisitions, quality management, developing and using information systems to track financial performance, tax strategy, and benefits management.

-The W. P. Carey School of Business established the Undergraduate Business Career Center to assist students in exploring their career options and then coach them in the most effective methods of job search.
+The W. P. Carey Career Services Center is available to assist students in exploring their career options and then coach them in the most effective methods of job search.